 I needed to find my way, but what I was going through already felt hard enough.
-I knew I couldn't be the only woman who had given birth and was feeling this way: isolated, alone with my fears, lonely in my struggle to stay above water and desperate to look like I had things under control.
+I knew I couldn’t be the only woman who had given birth and was feeling this stranded: isolated, alone with my fears, lonely in my struggle to stay above water and desperate to look like I had things under control.
 The stress of it all pulled me down to depths I had never known before.

 Where was everyone now?